Click on any of the links below to go directly to the topic of interest.

 The assembly of genomic DNA and histones into chromatin is a fundamental process that affects a broad range of genome-dependent processes including DNA replication, DNA repair and gene expression.
 In general, there are ATP-dependent and ATP-independent methods for reconstituting or assembling chromatin in vitro, but only the ATP-dependent process generates an extended array of ordered nucleosomes.
 Active Motif's Chromatin Assembly Kit utilizes an ATP-dependent method which enables you to study your DNA sequence of interest in a native chromatin environment.
 The simple, easy-to-follow protocol generates assembled chromatin in hours with few manipulations, providing you with material that is ideal for downstream applications such as in vitro ChIP, transcription and histone modification assays.
 To study specific histone modifications within a chromatin context, Active Motif's Recombinant Histones with site and degree-specific modifications can be used as substrates for chromatin assembly.

-Histones with specific methylation states are an essential tool for investigating which methylation patterns are key to complex functional questions about chromatin-associated proteins, nucleosome remodeling, transcriptional regulation, replication and DNA repair.
+Recombinant nucleosomes and histones are essential tools for investigating complex functional questions about chromatin-associated proteins, epigenetic regulation, nucleosome remodeling, transcriptional regulation, replication and DNA repair.

-In addition to methylation specific recombinant histones, Active Motif also offers histones with site-specific acetylation or phosphorylation modifications.
-Histone acetylation and phosphorylation are post-translational modifications that affect nucleosome structure and therefore the ability of transcription factors to access the DNA and regulate gene expression.
+Active Motif also offers histones with site-specific methylation, acetylation or phosphorylation modifications.
+Histone methylation, acetylation and phosphorylation are post-translational modifications that affect nucleosome structure and therefore the ability of transcription factors to access the DNA and regulate gene expression.
 Click on our link to get a complete list of our Recombinant Histones and Modified Histones.